• Skip to primary navigation

 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Dijon mustard: It's creamier and less vinegary than yellow mustard.
+• Mustard: I use Dijon mustard, which is creamier and less vinegary than yellow mustard.

 Instructions